leger-labs/leger/vercel-screenshots/WIP-pattern-analysis.md

 **User Benefit**: Improves efficiency when working with large variable collections, allows focusing on relevant subsets of variables, and supports different search strategies.

 **Implementation Consideration**: Implement a unified search and filter system that combines different filtering methods while maintaining consistent results presentation.

+# Vercel Navigation UX Pattern Analysis

+The navigation interface in Vercel employs several thoughtful UX patterns that enhance usability while maintaining a clean, focused interface.
+These patterns create a consistent navigation experience throughout the application.

+## Pattern: Hierarchical Navigation Structure

+**Description**: Vercel employs a clear navigation hierarchy with global navigation in the header, section navigation via tabs, and contextual actions in dropdown menus.

+**Usage**: Applied throughout the interface to create a consistent navigation model that helps users understand where they are and where they can go.

+**User Benefit**: Reduces cognitive load by organizing navigation options logically and consistently, making the interface more predictable and easier to learn.

+**Implementation Consideration**: Maintain consistent hierarchy across all sections to avoid confusing users.
+Use visual design to reinforce the hierarchy levels.

+## Pattern: Progressive Disclosure in Navigation

+**Description**: Navigation options are strategically revealed based on context and user needs, preventing overwhelming users with too many choices at once.

+**Usage**: The user menu reveals account-specific options only when needed, while keeping global navigation always accessible.

+**User Benefit**: Reduces decision fatigue by showing only relevant options at the appropriate time, creating a cleaner interface while still providing access to all functionality.

+**Implementation Consideration**: Balance between hiding options for simplicity and making them discoverable.
+Use consistent interaction patterns for revealing additional options.

+## Pattern: Power User Accommodation

+**Description**: Vercel provides both GUI navigation and keyboard shortcuts to accommodate different user preferences and expertise levels.

+**Usage**: Keyboard shortcuts are displayed alongside menu items in the user menu, teaching users about faster ways to navigate while still providing direct menu access.

+**User Benefit**: Improves efficiency for power users while maintaining discoverability for newcomers, allowing users to gradually transition to more efficient workflows.

+**Implementation Consideration**: Ensure keyboard shortcuts are consistent throughout the application and clearly communicated.
+Consider adding a keyboard shortcut guide for reference.

+## Pattern: Contextual Identity Indication

+**Description**: The interface clearly communicates the current account context through persistent indicators in the navigation.

+**Usage**: The account switcher prominently displays the current account/team, ensuring users always know which context they're working in.

+**User Benefit**: Prevents errors from working in the wrong account context, particularly important in a multi-account platform where consequences of mistakes can be significant.

+**Implementation Consideration**: Make account context indicators visually distinct and persistent.
+Consider additional confirmation for destructive actions when switching between accounts.